Before You Hit Record: How to Know If Your Brand Is Ready for Video

 Pausing with Purpose

-Not every story is ready to be filmed, and that’s okay.
+Not every story needs to be filmed today, and that’s okay.
 Taking a pause isn’t hesitation, it’s strategy.
-It’s the moment to align message, audience, and purpose so that when you press play, everything connects.
+It’s a moment to check alignment between your message, audience, and timing.